-- Press the Pause/Resume kev (H) (Figure 01).
-The Pause symbol 1. will flash on the left of the screen along with the confirmation symbol & as well as the Confirmation indicator (L) (Figure 01) to guide users to activate the pause function by pressing the Control Selection Knob (M) (Figure 01). - 2.
-The symbol will flash for 10 seconds and then disappear if the Control Selection Knob (M) (Figure 01) is not selected.
-Users can also press the Cancel key (K) (Figure 01) to guit this selection before the 10 seconds.

-3. Once activated, a flashing yellow pause symbol will be displayed on the screen and the ventilator will pause ventilation.
+- The symbol will flash for 10 seconds and then disappear if the Control Selection Knob (M) (Figure 01) is not selected.
+Users can also press the Cancel key (K) (Figure 01) to quit this selection before the 10 seconds. - 3.
+Once activated, a flashing yellow pause symbol will be displayed on the screen and the ventilator will pause ventilation.